hejny/configchecker/README.md

 # Contributing

 I am opened to your pull requests, feedback, suggestions and donations :) .
-Contact to me are on my [personal page](https://www.pavolhejny.com)
+Contact to me is on my [personal page](https://www.pavolhejny.com)